noskac/MavisEvo-MCU/README.md

 ---
 *Developed by Andaru Wicaksono and MavisEvo team.*
-*Special credit to Bismaka Shasika*
+*Special credit to Bismaka Sahasika*